-Monitoring Services Only – Services provided by the CSA under this category include: establishment of the support order, collection and monitoring of payments, and use of income withholding.
-Monitoring only services do not include the following: location of obligors using the State and Federal Parent Locator Service, payment of the costs to establish paternity and enforcement of the support obligation using the tax intercept programs.
+Monitoring Services Only – Services provided by the CSA under this category include the establishment of the support order, collection and monitoring of payments, and use of income withholding.
+Monitoring only services do not include the following: location of obligors using the State and Federal Parent Locator Service, payment of the costs to establish paternity, and enforcement of the support obligation using the tax intercept programs.
 An annual fee of $25 will be charged for these services.

 Child Support Enforcement Program

 Brenda Beacham, Assistant Director, Office of Probation Services